-Samurai Jack is one of the most under-appreciated cartoon series of the past 20 years.
-Following a nomadic samurai who regularly gets into skirmishes in a dystopian techno-punk future, its debut—between 2001 and 2004—was on the children's TV channel Cartoon Network.
-However, it's anything but childish: When it comes to cartoons being considered "art"—both on an aesthetic and emotional level—Samurai Jack is up there with anything from Fantasia to that Simpsons episode where Homer's mom has to go into hiding and the credits roll over him staring up at the stars.
+Samurai Jack is one of the most under-appreciated cartoon series of the last 20 years.
+Following a nomadic samurai who regularly gets into skirmishes in a dystopian techno-punk future, its first telly run – between 2001 and 2004 – was on the children's TV channel Cartoon Network.
+However, it's anything but childish: when it comes to cartoons being considered "art" – both on an aesthetic and emotional level – Samurai Jack is up there with anything from Fantasia to that Simpsons episode where Homer's mum has to go into hiding and the credits roll over him staring up at the stars.

 Samurai Jack's creator, Genndy Tartakovsky, is a low-key genius.
-You may have never heard his name before, but the 47-year-old Russian American was instrumental in Cartoon Network's holy trinity: Dexter's Laboratory, Samurai Jack, and The Powerpuff Girls.
-He created the first two, and he wrote, directed, and produced all three.
+You might have never heard his name before, yet the 47-year-old Russian-American was instrumental in golden era Cartoon Network's holy trinity: Dexter's Laboratory, Samurai Jack and The Powerpuff Girls, creating the first two and writing, directing and producing all three.

 The climactic final season of Samurai Jack premiered on Adult Swim last month, so I got in touch with Tartakovsky to find out how it feels to have impacted an entire generation with his cartoons.

-As well as steadily gaining more fans since it first came out, Samurai Jack—along with Dexter's Lab, and Powerpuff Girls—has seemingly gotten better with age.
-I know when I look back at episodes like Dexter's "Omelette Du Fromage"—one that somehow remains hilarious for all ten minutes, despite the only words uttered being "omelette," "du," and "fromage"—I still shake with laughter.
+As well as steadily gaining more fans since it first came out, Samurai Jack – along with Dexter's Lab and Powerpuff Girls – has seemingly got better with age.
+I know when I look back at episodes like Dexter's "Omelette Du Fromage" – one that somehow remains hilarious for all ten minutes, despite the only words uttered being "Omelette", "Du" and "Fromage" – I still shake with laughter.
 And when I re-watch the Powerpuff Girls, I notice how they were, as silly as it sounds for a children's cartoon, sort of televisual feminist pioneers, in that they were three undoubtedly feminine characters who were completely unbound by gender constructs.
-They kicked the shit out of grown men, they outsmarted the bad guys, and they saved the day without ever relying on male assistance, unlike many other female heroes of the time.
+They kicked the shit out of grown men, they outsmarted the bad guys and they saved the day without ever relying on male assistance, unlike many other female heroes of the time.

-In all of Tartakovsky's programs, there is a depth and subtlety that goes way beyond what other animated shows were doing at the time, and you could argue they laid down the blueprint for injecting subliminal adult humor into children's films, which is now the standard for any Pixar or Disney computer-animated feature.
-But he seemed pretty nonchalant when I suggested this to him.
+In all of Tartakovsky's programmes there is a depth and subtlety that goes way beyond what other animated shows were doing at the time, and you could argue they laid down the blueprint for injecting subliminal adult humour into children's films in the way that is now de rigueur for any Pixar or Disney computer-animated feature.
+But he seems pretty nonchalant when I suggest this to him.

-But surely he must realize his work has been hugely influential to younger generations?
+But surely he must realise his work has been hugely influential to younger generations?

 Artistic inspiration comes thick and fast in Tartakovsky's work.
-You need only look at the imaginative Powerpuff Girls villains, like HIM and Mojo Jojo; or the detail that goes into the average Samurai Jack landscape; or the comic inventiveness that runs throughout the whole visual world of Dexter's Lab.
-Mind you, artistically this wasn't strictly down to Tartakovsky himself, but from working with long-time collaborator Don Shank—whose unique retro future stylings can also be seen in Up, The Incredibles, and Ren & Stimpy—as well as fellow animator Craig McCracken, who created The Powerpuff Girls.
+You only look at the imaginative Powerpuff Girls villains, like "Him" and Mojo Jojo; or the detail that goes into the average Samurai Jack landscape; or the comic inventiveness that runs throughout the whole visual world of Dexter's Lab.
+Mind you, artistically this wasn't strictly down to Tartakovsky himself, but from working with long time collaborator Don Shank – whose unique retro future stylings can also be seen in Up, The Incredibles and Ren & Stimpy – as well as fellow animator Craig McCracken, who created The Powerpuff Girls.

-Samurai Jack certainly has a more cinematic feel than any of Tartakovsky's best Cartoon Network stuff: there are more widescreen, more atmospheric silences lingering on a single shot, and more tension.
-Considering it's primarily aimed at children, Tartakovsky's work has just as much durability as your average standalone episode of ER, The X-Files, or any other iconic television program aimed at adult audiences.
-It's more imaginative, more vibrant, and boasts more variety from episode to episode.
+Samurai Jack certainly has a more cinematic feel than any of Tartakovsky's best Cartoon Network stuff: there are more widescreens, more atmospheric silences lingering on a single shot and more tension.
+Considering it's primarily aimed at children, Tartakovsky's work has just as much durability as your average standalone episode of ER, The X-Files or any other iconic television programme aimed at adult audiences.
+It's got more imaginative, more vibrant and boasts more variety from episode to episode.